OctagramCIO/OctaCrypt/README.md

-# 🔐 OctaCrypt
+🔐 OctaCrypt

-**OctaCrypt** is an open-source cryptographic CLI toolkit developed by **Octagram**, focused on secure file encryption, clean architecture, and responsible key handling.
+OctaCrypt is an open-source cryptographic command-line (CLI) toolkit developed by Octagram, focused on secure file encryption, clean architecture, and responsible key handling.

-OctaCrypt follows a clear philosophy: **security through transparency**.
-All cryptographic mechanisms are explicit, auditable, and modular.
-The project prioritizes correctness, clarity, and extensibility over obscurity.
+The project follows a clear philosophy: security through transparency.
+All cryptographic operations are explicit, auditable, and modular.
+OctaCrypt prioritizes correctness, clarity, and extensibility over obscurity or convenience.

+⚠️ Project status: Early development
-> ⚠️ OctaCrypt is currently in early development.
-Do **not** use pre-release versions in production environments.
+Do NOT use pre-release versions in production environments.

 ---

 ## 🧭 Project Philosophy

-> "True security is not achieved by hiding systems, but by allowing them to be examined — and still remain strong."
+"True security is not achieved by hiding systems, but by allowing them to be examined — and still remain strong."

-OctaCrypt is built on these principles:
+OctaCrypt is built on the following principles:

-* 🔍 **Auditability** – Open-source, readable, and testable code
+🔍 Auditability – Open-source, readable, and testable code

-* 🔐 **Explicit Cryptography** – No hidden behavior or opaque flows
+🔐 Explicit Cryptography – No hidden behavior or opaque processes

-* 🧠 **Simplicity** – Minimal, understandable design
+🧠 Simplicity – Minimal and understandable design

-* 🌍 **Privacy First** – No telemetry, tracking, or data collection
+🌍 Privacy First – No telemetry, tracking, or data collection

-* 🛡️ **Ethical Security** – Built to protect users, not to exploit them
+🛡️ Ethical Security – Built to protect users, not to exploit them

 ---

 ## ✨ Features

-### Current (v0.1)
+**Current (v0.1)**

-* File encryption and decryption
+File encryption and decryption

-* Modular cryptographic engine
+Modular cryptographic engine

-* Command-line interface (CLI)
+Command-line interface (CLI)

-* Algorithm abstraction layer
+Algorithm abstraction layer

+Basic input validation and error handling

-* Automated test coverage
+Automated test coverage (in progress)

-### Planned
+**PLANED**

-* AES encryption
+AES encryption (secure default)

-* Key derivation (KDF)
+Key derivation functions (KDF)

-* Integrity verification (HMAC / AEAD)
+Integrity verification (HMAC / AEAD)

-* Message encryption
+Message encryption

-* Digital signatures
+Digital signatures

-* Global CLI entry point
+Global CLI entry point (octacrypt)

+**⚠️ Note:**
+The current XOR algorithm is implemented for educational and structural purposes only and must NOT be used for real-world security.

 ---